-Explanation: De-aerator is used to eliminate trapper air in pumps of automatic amino-acid analyzer.
+Explanation: De-aerator is used to eliminate trapper air in pumps of an automatic amino-acid analyzer.
 Here, bubble-trap type de-aerator is used.

 8. Amino-acids are distinguishable from each other only by one or two atoms in their structure.

 Explanation: Amino-acids are distinguishable from each other only by one or two atoms in their structure.
-They are components all proteins and are essential for growth of organisms.
+They are components of all proteins and are essential for growth of organisms.

 9. What is the drawback that occurs in using gas chromatography for amino-acid analysis?

 b) Cannot be used for proteins or polypeptides